 But that doesn’t guarantee they support cap and trade.
 The median voter may not cite Bjorn Lomborg and make the cost-benefit arguments associated with the conservative tribe, but he may also just not care much about global warming, not think much can be done about it, and not be willing to sacrifice anything economically.
 (Note how Barack Obama mostly appeases the blue tribe on global warming as a hot button issue, while letting the U.S. oil boom happen and bragging about it, thereby appealing to the median voter.)

 As for ebola quarantines, Alexander treats it as utterly irrational that liberals and conservatives lined up in different positions.
 “Weird that so many people suddenly develop strong feelings about a complicated epidemiological issue, which can be exactly predicted by their feelings about everything else.”
 But maybe some general principles explain why people line up on issues.
-And after all, they don’t do so perfectly by any means, but only to such an extent that we at least have a concept of “a conservative” and “a progressive.”
-Are these labels merely descriptive of a random combination of issue positions, or is there something at all deeper behind them?
+Are the labels “liberal” and “conservative merely descriptive of a random combination of issue positions, or is there something at all deeper behind them?
 Alexander himself suggests the latter in noting progressive and conservative narratives and the way different events and ideas do or do not fit with each.
-But these narratives (or some narratives- Alexander may or may not be emphasizing the most important ones) are things people believe!
-That being the case, their political positions may be rational.
-Liberals may care more about civil liberties for foreigners than the “complicated epidemiological issue,” at least at the relevant margins.